 Japanese green tea contains catechins that are beneficial to health.

 Epigallocatechin gallate (EGCG), an antioxidant found in green tea, is at least 100 more times more effective than vitamin C and 25 times more effective than vitamin E at protecting cells and DNA from damage believed to be linked to cancer, heart disease and other serious illnesses.
 This antioxidant has twice the benefits of resveratrol, found in red wine.

 Drinking green tea represses angiotensin II which leads to high blood pressure.

 Green tea polyphenols and polysaccharides are effective in lowering blood sugar.

 Improves cardiovascular health

 Green tea increases the antioxidant capability of your blood, which protects your LDL cholesterol particles from oxidation.
 Drinking Japanese green tea improves your circulatory system.

 There have been many studies that have shown that green tea catechins are effective at preventing cancer.

 Green tea benefits the immune system because of its high concentrations of polyphenols and flavenoids.

 High grade green teas contain more polyphenols than ordinary teas.
 They are also delicious!
 Unfermented green tea leaves are the least processed form of tea.
-Drinking green tea from 100% quality tea leaves is the most natural way to obtain these health benefits.
+Drinking green tea from 100% quality tea leaves is the natural way to obtain these health benefits.